CleasbyCode/pdvps/README.md

 (*PowerShell required).

 PDVPS is similar to my other program [***pdvzip***](https://github.com/CleasbyCode/pdvzip).
-The two major differences in this **pdv** edition are **1).** It is supplied with a default PNG image that you use to embed your file.
-The image file is small in size, which maximises the amount of data you can embed (5,234,608 bytes, almost 5MB), it also substantially reduces the required C++ code of the main program. **2).** There is an embedded PowerShell script within this default PNG image that is used to extract and open/play/run (depending on media type) your embedded file.
+The two major differences in this edition of **pdv** are:

+**1).** It is supplied with a default PNG image that you use to embed your file.
+The image file is small in size, which maximises the amount of data you can embed (5,234,608 bytes, almost 5MB), it also substantially reduces the required C++ code of the main program.

+**2).** There is an embedded PowerShell script within this default PNG image that is used to extract and open/play/run (depending on media type) your embedded file.
 This eliminates the need to use an external unzip tool.

 This program is really just a simple experiment of mine in testing if I could achieve some practical use of PowerShell code embedded within a PNG image.

-For more information on the embedded scripts within the default PNG image, see the ***scripts_info.txt*** file supplied with this repo.
+For more information on the embedded scripts within the default PNG image, see the [***scripts_info.txt***](https://github.com/CleasbyCode/pdvps/blob/main/scripts_info.txt) file supplied with this repo.

 For information about PNG image settings and arbitrary data preservation for Twitter, visit the relevant link on [***pdvzip***](https://github.com/CleasbyCode/pdvzip#png-image-requirements-for-arbitrary-data-preservation)